Aggregation problem

 In economics, an aggregate is a summary measure.
 It replaces a vector that is composed of many real numbers by a single real number, or a scalar.
 Consequently, there occur various problems that are inherent in the formulations that use aggregated variables.

-The aggregation problem is the difficult problem of finding a valid way to treat an empirical or theoretical aggregate as if it reacted like a less-aggregated measure, say, about behavior of an individual agent as described in general microeconomic theory (see Representative agent, Heterogeneity in economics).
+The aggregation problem is the problem of finding a valid way to treat an empirical or theoretical aggregate as if it reacted like a less-aggregated measure, say, about behavior of an individual agent as described in general microeconomic theory (see representative agent and heterogeneity in economics).

 The second meaning of "aggregation problem" is the theoretical difficulty in using and treating laws and theorems that include aggregate variables.
 A typical example is the aggregate production function.
 Another famous problem is Sonnenschein-Mantel-Debreu theorem.
 Most of macroeconomic statements comprise this problem.

-Examples of aggregates in micro- and macroeconomics relative to less aggregated counterparts are:
+Disaggregation is the decomposition of an aggregate to variables closer to empirical data.
+Examples of aggregates in micro- and macroeconomics relative to disaggregated counterparts are: